-Breakfast is the most skipped meal of the day.
+Breakfast is the most skipped meal of the day, even with the perfect omelette recipe or easy-to-make toast.
 Skipping breakfast can result in a slower metabolism throughout the day, a higher risk of illness, and weight gain over time.
 So, why do so many of us skip it?

 Based on research, the reason most people skip breakfast is because they don’t think they have enough time to make something worthwhile to consume.
 They deduce that they are better off not eating, instead of consuming a sugary energy bar.
 You don’t have to sacrifice health for time efficiency or flavor – you can have all three.
 The simple solution: an omelette!